ineersa/browser-mcp/README.md

 # Browser MCP

 PHP/Symfony implementation of a simple browser MCP server with a pluggable backend (SearxNG).
-It provides three invokable services for search, open, and find, plus HTML→plaintext processing tailored for LLM consumption.
+It provides three invokable services for `search`, `open`, and `find`, plus HTML→plaintext processing tailored for LLM consumption.

-As a base [GPT-OSS repository browser-mcp](https://github.com/openai/gpt-oss?tab=readme-ov-file#browser) was used with some tweaks and upgrades.

 ## Installing and running MCP
 To generate binary run `./prepare_binary.sh`, it should work on Linux.